cloudify-cosmo/docs.getcloudify.org/content/ops_guides/ha_guides/cloudify_ha_day_two_ops.md

 * A new broker node (an installed node) can be added to the cluster by running the following:

-  * Run the following command to connect a broker to the cluster:
+  * Run the following command on the newly installed node to connect a broker to the cluster:

     ```bash
-       cfy_manager brokers add -j\--join-node <A resolvable hostname>
+       cfy_manager brokers add -j\--join-node <A resolvable hostname  or IP of an existing member of the cluster>
     ```

   * Run the following command to register the new broker node at the Cloudify management service: